From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: Discussion

 \subsection{Lesson Learned}

 In this subsection, we highlight key lessons learned through our experiments and analysis that can drive future research in the field.

 \textbf{Enhanced APR Workflow with Bug-inducing change Information:} Our empirical results highlight the significant impact of incorporating regression-inducing context on repair effectiveness.
 Conventionally, APR workflows operate by taking a buggy program and test suite, and attempting to generate a minimal change that pass all test cases.
 However, our findings suggest that enriching this workflow with additional context, specifically by detecting whether a bug is regression-related and extracting the corresponding bug-inducing commit, can substantially enhance repair outcomes.
-This extension is particularly beneficial in the context of continuous integration (CI) systems, where regression bugs emerge frequently and need to be addressed efficiently at scale.
+This extension is particularly beneficial in the context of continuous integration (CI) systems, where regression bugs emerge frequently and need to be addressed efficiently at scale. \firstrevision{To further illustrate this applicability, we present concrete CI use cases in Section~\ref{subsec:ci-use-case}, demonstrating how our approach can be integrated into real-world CI pipelines and showing its effectiveness on two case studies of regression bugs detected through CI systems.}

-\textbf{APR Approach Selection for Regression Repair:} Our empirical results demonstrate the promising potential of large language models (LLMs) in repairing regression errors.
-Furthermore, our investigation into the impact of regression-specific context on prompt-based techniques shows substantial improvements in repair effectiveness when such context is incorporated.
-These findings suggest that future APR approaches targeting regression errors could leverage specialized LLM-based methods tailored to the unique characteristics of such bugs.
-In addition, we observe strong performance from the fine-tuning-based APR techniques, such as RepairLLaMA, implying that future research may also benefit from fine-tuning LLMs on regression-specific datasets to further enhance repair performance.

 \textbf{Context-Aware Use of Reversion Operators:} Our qualitative analysis reveals several cases where \textit{fully or partially reverting to previously correct statements} operators result in plausible but incorrect patches.
 These findings suggest that while reversion-based repair operators can be effective patterns, their successful application requires a proper understanding of the bug context.
 Blindly applying such operators, without considering the underlying cause of the regression, can lead to overfitting and semantically incorrect fixes.
 This also suggest that template-based APR techniques must understand the context to determine whether reversion patterns are appropriate.